jalalghofrani/jalalghofrani/README.md

 - 👋 Hi, I’m @jalalghofrani
-- 👀 I’m interested in React & Python
+- 👀 I’m interested in network security, Python & React.s
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 reach me by gmaill

 <!---
 jalalghofrani/jalalghofrani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.